engine-study/studio-mud/README.md

 1. Create a project with [UniMUD](https://github.com/emergenceland/UniMUD)
 2. Open Unity and open the Package Manager
 3. Click "Add package from git URL" and add `https://github.com/engine-study/studio-mud.git`

-## Usage

-For each MUD table you must do the following:

-1. In Git Bash, run `pnpm dev`, then, run `pnpm dev:unity` in another Git Bash tab to link the world.
-2. Create a C# script of `MUDComponent` class (ex. `HealthComponent`).
-3. Design a prefab and attach the component script to it (ex. a `HealthComponent` might have FX particle system for getting hurt on its Prefab).
-4. Override `UpdateComponent` and handle how client renders changes.
-5. Link the **Prefab** to the **Manager** in the inspector.
-6. Your **Prefab** should spawn when you enter Play Mode.

 ## TODO
 - Pooling